1,000+ Opportunities

 Beyond Open has awarded a combined total of $16.
 3M in direct grants to 402 small business owners and select nonprofits, exceeding its original commitment of $15M across three rounds.

-Based on current listing details, eligibility includes: Companies relocating or expanding in Charlotte, North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Companies relocating or expanding in Charlotte, North Carolina.
+Confirm the full requirements in the official notice before applying.